Degree and Certificate Programs

-Masters of Science in Clinical Investigation for Board-Eligible Clinicians (Translational Research Track) This training program consists of a core curriculum and mentored research experiences for clinician-scientists interested in applying scientific discoveries to the clinical setting.
-This degree is intended for physicians and other post-doctoral level clinicians interested in gaining the knowledge and research experience necessary for a career in population-based or translational research.
-Currently, physicians can pursue a concentration in Translational Medicine; other concentrations may be offered in the future.
+Masters of Science in Clinical Investigation This training program consists of a core curriculum and mentored research experiences for clinician-scientists interested in applying scientific discoveries to the clinical setting.
+This degree is intended for physicians and other post-doctoral level clinicians interested in gaining the knowledge and research experience necessary for a career in population-based, translational research or drug and device development.
+Currently, physicians can pursue a concentration in Translational Medicine or in Health Innovations and Therapeutics.

 MD/MS in Clinical Investigation The dual MD/MSCI is designed for students interested in translational research who wish to develop skills needed to succeed in their future careers.
 Courses include: Research Design, Biostatistics, Epidemiology, Drug Design, Grant Writing, and others.
 Most of the classes are offered in the first year of the program, with the second year reserved for a smaller number of classes and more intensive research expectation.

 Certificate in Translational Research is intended to help individuals obtain the foundation, skills and knowledge essential for a career in translational research.
 The program is designed to be completed in one year or less and consists of 9 credits (courses are 3 credits, unless otherwise noted).
 Requirements include courses in Clinical Research Methods, Introduction to Biostatistics and one additional course from among our Master of Science in Clinical Investigation offerings.